Ayurveda considers sex as a part and parcel of our everyone’s life. But as with most of the rules of life, – control and moderation are the keywords.

 Special days like a new moon, full moon, eclipse, festivals, mourning days, and others.
 This technique not only gives a break to both the partners from sex but also brings freshness.
 Occasional restraint is key to a healthy and refreshing sex experience.

-11. With organs which are non-sexual (oral etc.)
+11. With organs that are non-sexual (oral etc.)

 12. When it is violent